- Writer, Comedian, Creator of Football Fantasy League

 David has also made a number of television documentaries, including Who Do You Think You Are?, Baddiel and the Missing Nazi Billions and Who Do You Want Your Child to Be?, a programme covering child development and education as part of the BBC's Horizon series.
 He has published four novels: Time for Bed (1996), Whatever Love Means (2002), The Secret Purposes (2006) and The Death of Eli Gold (2011).

-David’s expertise in all areas of entertainment and media, combined with his upbeat and hilarious personality, make him a ideal candidate for every type of public speaking event, from Awards hosting to lunches and After Dinner Speeches.
-To book David, contact Prime Performers now for more information, either using the online booking enquiry form or calling a booking agent on 020 7251 8222.
+David’s expertise in all areas of entertainment and media, combined with his upbeat and hilarious personality, make him an ideal candidate for every type of public speaking event, from Awards hosting to lunches and After Dinner Speeches.
+To book David, contact Prime Performers now for more information, either using the online booking enquiry form or calling a booking agent on 020 3500 3331.